Home

 Sylvera

-The State of Acre in the Brazilian Amazon has entrusted Sylvera with an unprecedented mission: to evaluate its entire public carbon credit program (a unit representing one tonne of CO2 avoided or removed from the atmosphere).
-Present in the Vintage FPCI Altaroc Odyssey 2021, the British company specializes in the independent auditing of carbon projects.
-It is responsible for verifying the quality of the credits generated by the State of Acre as part of the preservation of its forests.
+The state of Acre in the Brazilian Amazon has entrusted Sylvera with a groundbreaking assignment: to evaluate its entire public carbon credit program (a unit representing one ton of CO2 avoided or removed from the atmosphere).
+Part of the Vintage FPCI Altaroc Odyssey portfolio, the British company specializes in independent audits of carbon projects.
+It is responsible for verifying the quality of the credits generated by the state of Acre as part of its forest conservation efforts.

 By